-- One full-length play (or up to two shorter one-act plays).
-A full-length play is strongly preferred over one-act plays.
+- One full-length play, or a long one-act play (an hour or more).
+A full-length play is strongly preferred over long one-act plays.
 We do not accept musicals, screenplays, or television scripts.
 All applicants should submit the best available representation of their work, and should not submit a play that is in the early stages of development.
 Updates, edits, or re-writes will not be accepted once a play is submitted with the application, unless an applicant reaches the final round of consideration.
 Finalists are generally not determined until late spring, so please be sure to submit the best version of your play by the application deadline.
 For guidance regarding formatting, we recommend these guidelines from the Dramatists Guild of America.
 Please note, this a formatting recommendation only (not a requirement).
 You must upload a copy of your play as part of your online application.

 - A one-page statement describing your artistic vision and personal background.
 Please upload your statement to your online application.